Senate GOP coronavirus bill aides U.S. transit, airports but loans not cash for airlines

 The global coronavirus outbreak has forced airlines to cancel tens of thousands of flights and resulted in massive revenue losses.

-United Airlines, Delta Air Lines, American Airlines Group, FedEx Corp, Southwest Airlines Co, UPS and others warned on Saturday that "time is running out."
+United Airlines <UAL.O>, Delta Air Lines <DAL.N>, American Airlines Group <AAL.O>, FedEx Corp <FDX.N>, Southwest Airlines Co <LUV.N>, UPS <UPS.N> and others warned on Saturday that "time is running out."

 Unions representing pilots said Sunday they were urging members to write to Congress to advocate for grants, while the Association of Flight Attendants said they were asking members to write, call or Tweet asking specifically for direct relief in the form of grants for payroll.